 While Costa Rica is known for its misty rainforests, dense jungles, and sunny beaches, there's also a region in the northwest part of the country called Guanacaste with a hot, dry climate.
 Within that atmosphere, it’s hard to believe that a spectacular waterfall could survive year-round, but there is one that does, and it’s called Llanos de Cortez.

 Standing sixty-feet tall and falling into a shallow, golden-green pool below, the waterfall is nearly as wide as it is tall and lush vegetation and flowers accentuate the cascade with vivid colors.
 Due to easy access, many creative compositions can be captured at Llanos de Cortez, like the shot below looking through the trees.

 In the southern region of Puntarenas, Nauyaca Falls thrives in the mountains above the small surf community of Dominical.
 Made up of two jaw-dropping tiers, Nauyaca Falls stands 200' tall and is simply breathtaking.
-The upper falls consist of three 135' thundering plumes that crash onto giant, sedan-sized boulders.
+The upper falls consist of individual 135' thundering plumes that crash onto giant, sedan-sized boulders.
 In comparison, the lower falls are calmer and it's common for visitors to jump from rock ledges on the face of the lower tier into the sparkling green pool below.

 Depending on the time of year, the water at Nauyaca Waterfalls can be raging or a very light flow.
 In order to capture both tiers in one image, crossing the lower pool is necessary, and when the water is high, it can be challenging and dangerous.
 For the shot below, I hesitantly waded waist deep through the rushing water, using my extended tripod for support, until reaching a semi-submerged rock on the other side that I used for a base.